-Was there any doubt that, at one point or another, a black character in “Cradle 2 the Grave” would utter the line: “Now that’s what I’m talking about!”
-The line is usually reserved for the Black Sidekick during the climactic battle, but “Cradle” surprised me by having DMX’s character utter it very early on.
+Was there ever any doubt that a black character in “Cradle 2 the Grave” would utter the line “Now that’s what I’m talking about!”?
+Nope.
+That line is usually reserved for the Black Sidekick during the climactic battle, but “Cradle” surprised me by giving it to co-leading man DMX’s character early on in the film.
 This little tidbit, incidentally, is the only thing about “Cradle 2 the Grave” that “surprised” me.

-Built from a foundation of cliché only possible in a movie by Andrzej Bartkowiak, “Cradle 2 the Grave” is yet another film melding hip hop with kung fu aimed at the urban market (or is often the case, young white suburban kids with delusions of being “ghetto”).
-Long-time cinematographer-turned-director Bartkowiak (whose name is a pain in the ass to write each time) has been one of the few mainstays of the genre, having directed two previous Urban Hip Hop Action movies, “Romeo Must Die” and “Exit Wounds”.
+Built from a foundation of clichés only possible in a movie directed by Andrzej Bartkowiak, “Cradle 2 the Grave” is yet another film attempting to meld hip hop with kung fu aimed at the urban market (and all you white suburban kids that want to be a part of the urban market).
+Long-time cinematographer-turned-director Bartkowiak (whose name is a pain in the ass to write each time, let me tell you) has been one of the few mainstays of the genre, having directed two previous Urban Hip Hop Action movies, “Romeo Must Die” and “Exit Wounds”.

-Hired to steal the black diamonds, DMX soon realizes that the diamonds’ real owners, a bad guy name Ling (Mark Dacascos), will do anything to get them back, including abducting DMX’s daughter.
-DMX must team up with Li, who has a history with Ling, in order to retrieve the diamonds (which were stolen by someone else), and save DMX’s daughter.
-Before all is said and done, there are a lot of stunts and Jet Li gets to kick a lot of ass and look cool.
-Kelly Hu (“The Scorpion King”) also shows up as Dacascos’ right-hand, er, woman, but she’s criminally underused, as is Dacascos (“Drive”).
+Hired to steal said black diamonds, DMX soon realizes that the gems’ real owners, a bad guy named Ling (Mark Dacascos) will do anything to get them back including abducting DMX’s daughter.
+DMX must team up with Li, who has a history with Ling, in order to retrieve those diamonds (which were stolen by someone else), and save the kid.
+Before all is said and done, there are a lot of stunts to be had and Jet Li gets to kick a lot of ass and look cool.
+Kelly Hu (“The Scorpion King”) also shows up as Dacascos’ right-hand, er, woman, but she’s criminally underused as is Dacascos (“Drive”) himself.

-The funniest thing about “Cradle” is just how uninterested the screenplay is about exploring Jet Li’s Su character.
+The funniest thing about “Cradle” is just how uninterested the screenplay is about exploring Jet Li’s Su.
 Besides the improbable name (Come on, “Su Duncan”?
 Give me a break.), Su has almost zero background.
 He shows up, kicks ass, and disappears for long stretches.
-Even when he shows up, Su is more of a sidekick to DMX, which is unfortunate because DMX looks wholly inadequate next to the cool as ice Su.
+Even when he does occupy the screen, Su is more of a sidekick to DMX, which is unfortunate because DMX looks wholly inadequate next to the cool as ice Su.
 And yes, if you were wondering, Jet Li’s English is getting much better.
 But then again, even his bad English is better than my non-existent Chinese, so there you go.

-“Cradle 2 the Grave” is a formulaic action film with some nice action sequences but nothing more.
+“Cradle 2 the Grave” is a formulaic action film with some nice action sequences but little else.
 If that’s okay with you, then the movie will satisfy.
-If not, then obviously renting the film is entirely your fault, because you can’t possibly think you were getting anything other than what you will be getting.
+If not, then obviously renting the film is entirely your fault because you can’t possibly think you were getting anything other than what you got, did you?

 Andrzej Bartkowiak (director) / John O’Brien, Channing Gibson (screenplay)